 Security is one of the biggest concerns for the Blend engineering team.
 To help banks and mortgage providers use our platform to make customer loans, we collect sensitive consumer information such as tax records and bank account statements.
 We need to protect that data from security breaches.
 At the same time, we have dozens of engineers who need access to our production systems, opening up for risk if one of their accounts were compromised.
-Chromebooks, along with the Chrome Enterprise license, help us lock down our production environment with easy-to-manage and affordable tools that help safeguard consumer data and our networks.
+Chromebooks, along with Chrome Enterprise Upgrade, help us lock down our production environment with easy-to-manage and affordable tools that help safeguard consumer data and our networks.

 Our engineers want to use laptops so they have flexibility around when and how they work.
 But with many laptops and tablets, we can’t control which apps the engineers download and install, and we don’t know how secure those apps are against hackers.
 And even savvy engineers can be fooled by phishing messages that attempt to steal login credentials for our production systems—giving attackers the chance to access private consumer data.
 Our plan was to give engineers additional laptops solely for accessing sensitive production systems that use encrypted communication, with centralized controls for security—but with almost 100 engineers, cost was a factor.

 Chrome Enterprise and Chromebooks provided management and security tools that are cost-effective for a startup that’s watching its budget.
-We can whitelist apps and Chrome extensions that engineers can use, eliminating worries about threatening rogue apps.
+We can allowlist apps and Chrome extensions that engineers can use, eliminating worries about threatening rogue apps.
 We built a Chrome extension that creates a security certificate uniquely tied to the Chromebook that each engineer uses; without that certificate, no device can connect to the production environment.
 It’s a very simple way to close security gaps.

 Because Chromebooks give us a sandboxed environment all the way from the device keyboard to production, we can bring more engineers into production to perform privileged administration tasks.
-Before using Asus C302CA Chromebooks with Chrome Enterprise License, only 10 engineers had access to the production environment, and those 10 had to handle all troubleshooting and code fixes.
+Before using Asus C302CA Chromebooks with Chrome Enterprise Upgrade, only 10 engineers had access to the production environment, and those 10 had to handle all troubleshooting and code fixes.
 After giving out Chromebooks, we feel confident giving almost 100 engineers production access.
 That’s a huge increase in the number of problem fixers.
 Today, Chromebooks are the only devices that we allow to connect to our production environment.